 Alternatively, fold in candied cherries or other goodies and pour into a loaf pan.
 When firm, serve in slices.
 OR, spread in a greased pan and cut into 1" squares when firm.

 Store tightly covered to keep the humidity out.

 * * *

-This post is part of the "2012 Advent Calendar of Christmas Memories" series, and was originally posted on December 9, 2009.
+This post is the ninth in the "2010 Advent Calendar of Christmas Memories" series, and was originally posted on December 4, 2009.
 Slight modifications have been made.
-It was also published in the Geneabloggers Holiday 2009 Cookbook, which you can still download for free from Lulu.com.
+It was also published in the Geneabloggers Holiday 2009 Cookbook, which you can download for free from Lulu.com.